himanshu07Rai/Programming-In-General/README.md

     Either the return type is same or it is child of parent return type;

-## Uses Classes of Packages in custom Classes
+## Using Classes of Packages in custom Classes
 - Using fully qualified name

 ```java